xiaoxiaxusummer/multi_mode_pinching_antenna/README.md

 > where the propagation constant of each PA can be preconfigued at $\beta=(\beta_{1}+\beta_{2}+...\beta_{M})/M$.
 Our simulation results demonstrate the efficiency of this design.

 **2.** A **Particle Swarm Optimization with KKT Parameterized Beamforming (PSO-KPBF)** algorithm, which jointly optimizes digital beamforming, pinching locations, and PA propagation constants for sum rate maximization.
 > PSO searches for desirable KPBF dual parameters, pinching locations, and propagation constants of PAs.
-For each PSO particle, **KPBF** reconstructs KKT-conditioned beamforming using the dual prameters.
+For each PSO particle, **KPBF** reconstructs KKT-conditioned beamforming from the dual prameters for fast fitness evaluation.
-> It enjoys following **benefits**:
+> It has following **benefits**:
 >- Reconstructing stationary beamforming solutions without WMMSE iterations in a low-complexity way.
 >- Guiding black-box swarm search by KKT solutions, significantly reducing the searching space.